-In this guide we focus on Circuit for Teams, as it shows everything you can use Circuit for.
+In this guide, we focus on Circuit for Teams, as it shows everything you can use Circuit for.

 Creating the Fastest Route with Circuit for Teams

 You can manually enter addresses directly on the Circuit for Teams mobile app (for both iPhone/iOS and Android devices) or through the web app.

 Monitoring Routes in Progress and Sending Automatic Tracking Updates

 This lets them use the routes you optimized with their preferred navigation app (like Google Maps, Apple Maps, and Waze).

 With Circuit for Teams, you can see where your drivers are, but their geographical location is given to you within the context of the route.

 Collecting Proof of Delivery (POD)

 If you’re delivering goods to a business, it’s important to have a proper paper trail between your delivery driver and your customer.

 If you’re dropping off small items — and your driver isn’t coming into contact with a physical person — then you can use our photo capture proof of delivery.

 That’s where our electronic signature capture comes in.

-The customer can easily sign it with their finger, signaling that they received their order.
+The customer can sign it with their finger, signaling they got their order.
 A copy of this signature is sent to both you and your customer.

 What we covered above are the core features of our commercial vehicle route planner.
 You can:

-- Monitor routes in progress (making last minute changes as necessary and automatically sending updates to your customers).
+- Monitor routes in progress (making last-minute changes as necessary and automatically sending updates to your customers).

 Or if you’re looking for a different type of commercial vehicle route planner, we recommend you keep reading to see some alternatives to Circuit for Teams.

 But Route4Me has a feature that might make it a good option for your delivery team of truck drivers — a Commercial Vehicle and Truck Routing add-on.

-This includes Class 1-8 truck routing, which factors in weight stations, height, hazmat, rest stops, and axle count restrictions.
+This includes Class 1-8 truck routing, which factors in weigh stations, height, hazmat, rest stops, and axle count restrictions.

 Oracle has scheduling and routing features that are well-suited for field service technicians and delivery teams alike.